interactions-py/interactions.py/docs/src/Guides/20 Extensions.md

         super().drop()  # important - this part actually does the unloading
 ```

-You may have noticed that `drop` is synchronous.
+The `drop` method is synchronous.
 If you need to do something asynchronous, you can create a task with `asyncio` to do it:

 ???+ note "Note about `asyncio.create_task`"
     Usually, there's always an event loop running when unloading an extension (even when the bot is shutting down), so you can use `asyncio.create_task` without any problems.